Ready To Try Therapy? Pros And Cons Of Using A Therapy App

 Therapy apps can make a difference, and so can online therapy

 Some people enjoy the idea of using a therapy app because they don't want to sit in front of a therapist.
-But some people naturally want to connect with a therapist and feel that they can do so more by being face-to-face with them.
+However, some people naturally want to connect with a therapist and feel that they can do so more by being face-to-face with them.
 While therapy apps can address some of this through video chats that allow you to see your therapist, some people are just more comfortable in person.

 Your level of comfort is crucial in being able to get the help that you need.
 So, if you're more comfortable having a person actually sitting with you, in-person therapy may be a better fit.